Student Management6 min read

 How to Track Student Progress Without Spreadsheets

-What Good Progress Tracking Looks Like
+What Progress Tracking Should Actually Do

 Takes seconds, not minutes: Recording progress should be so fast and easy that you actually do it after every lesson.